PranavLakkadi13/Security-Notes/notes.md

    mostly a High or Crit
    --> Second, look for external calls either .call{}() or a external contract call and see if that call fails how does it effect my system?
    Causes :- i) sending ether to a contract that does not accept it
-            ii) Caliing a function in a contract that doesnt exist iii) The external call execution runs out of gas (.send(), .transfer()) iv) Third party contract is simply malicious
+            ii) Calling a function in a contract that doesnt exist iii) The external call execution runs out of gas (.send(), .transfer()) iv) Third party contract is simply malicious